pytest-dev/pytest-selenium/README.md

 accepted values.
 If not set, this defaults to
 [public restricted](https://saucelabs.com/docs/additional-config#restricted).

-## Running tests
+### Running tests

-Once configured, to run your automated tests using [Sauce Labs](https://saucelabs.com/), specify `SauceLabs` as your driver:
+To run your automated tests, simply specify `SauceLabs` as your driver:

 ```shell
 py.test --driver=SauceLabs --browsername=Firefox --platform="Windows 8"